202318/IAP-Group-Assignment-C09-/README.md

 -Book catalog: Organized by authors, categories, and publishers.

--Orders & checkout: Customers can place orders, tracked via orders and order_items.
+-Orders & checkout: Customers can place orders and order_items.

--Inventory management: Stock changes tracked with inventory_log.

 -Administrative functions: Employees can manage books, categories, publishers, and view order history.